 He currently teaches on the Bmus and Mmus courses at Trinity College of Music, and is a regular guest lecturer at the Manhattan and Julliard Schools in New York, and at the Wigmore Hall. www.karllutchmayer.com

 Christine Stevenson enjoys a distinguished career as a piano recitalist and concerto soloist.
 Winner of the prestigious Dom Polski Chopin competition, her wide experience extends from making the premiere recording of Alkan’s Rondo Brillant with members of the London Mozart Players, to performing at Highclere Castle – more widely known as ‘Downton Abbey‘ – in a recital of music by Chopin and Paderewski, celebrating 100 years of Polish Independence .
 Recent highlights have included recitals in France and in the UK featuring Russian repertoire, including Mussorgsky’s Pictures at an Exhibition, recording sessions at London’s Abbey Road Studios, and programmes based on music for four hands at one or two pianos – Twenty Digits.
-In 2017 Christine’s solo programmes will celebrate Preludes – from Bach to Kapustin; chamber music will include the rarely performed piano trio by Clara Schumann and Ralph Vaughan Williams’ On Wenlock Edge.
+In 2019 Christine’s solo programmes will celebrate music by Beethoven and Liszt; chamber music will include the rarely performed piano trio by Clara Schumann and Ralph Vaughan Williams’ On Wenlock Edge.
 Later in 2020 performances of Beethoven piano sonatas and cello/piano sonatas are planned.